Current Resident (2021-2022)

 UAMS Pharmacy Practice PGY2 in Ambulatory Care

-Madisyn Strain is originally from Rose Bud, Arkansas.
-She graduated from the University of Arkansas for Medical Sciences, earning her Doctor of Pharmacy degree in 2019.
-Upon graduation, she completed her PGY1 Pharmacy Practice Residency at the Central Arkansas Veterans Healthcare System in Little Rock, Arkansas.
-Some of her professional interests include academia, primary care, geriatrics, transitions of care, and hepatology.
+Ross Wagner was originally from Waldron, Arkansas.
+He graduated from the University of Arkansas for Medical Sciences and earned his Doctor of Pharmacy degree in 2020.
+Upon graduation, he completed his PGY1 Pharmacy Practice Residency at Unity Health–White County Medical Center in Searcy, Arkansas.
+Some of his professional interests include academia, HIV/AIDS care, diabetes, viral hepatitis and research.

 Brianna Rhodes, Pharm.D.

 Clinical Pharmacist, Central Alabama Veterans Health Care System

 Dr. Rhodes will be practicing as a Diabetes and Endocrinology Clinical Pharmacy Specialist within the Central Alabama Veterans Health Care System.

 Clinical Pharmacist, South Texas Veterans Health Care System (San Antonio, Texas)

 Dr. Lutek will practice at the South Texas Veterans Health Care System as a PACT Clinical Pharmacy Specialist.
 In this position, she will provide disease state management in diabetes, hypertension, hyperlipidemia, anticoagulation and heart failure at a Community Based Outpatient Clinic (CBOC).
 The position will also include opportunities to precept students and residents, facilitate a hypertension group education class for patients, and provide continuing education presentations for other healthcare providers.

 Clinical Pharmacist, Lumberton Drug Company (Lumberton, North Carolina)